Does CNN want the term “fake news” banned, now that the label has become inextricably associated with the embattled left-wing network?

-In an op-ed piece on CNN’s website, two writers said the term “fake news” has become so overused that it no longer means anything.
+In an op-ed piece on CNN’s website, two left-wing bloggers said the term “fake news” has become so overused that it no longer means anything.
 You mean like how the words “racist” and “white supremacist” have lost all meaning since they’re so casually thrown around these days?

 In their op-ed entitled “Ban the term ‘fake news,'” writers Hossein Derakhshan and Claire Wardle explained: “When we use the term ‘fake news’ it is not only self-defeating, it oversimplifies a very complex problem.”